jelurida-dev/app-ledger-ardor-main/README.md

 	make load

+## Compiler warnings

+Make sure you have handled all warning that come out of calling make clean and make load before release
+todo: We might want to raise the warning level, some day You can ignore warnings coming out of OS library files, curve25519_i64.c, curveConversion.c and the aes folder since they are externaly imported

 ## Javascript lib

 You use lib found [here]: https://gitlab.com/haimbender/ardor-ledger-js in order to comunicate with the app, some test examples can be found there too